Skip to Content

 What is Pyrex made of?

-Pyrex refers to a borosilicate glass that is manufactured through the corning glass.
+Pyrex refers to a borosilicate glass that is manufactured through corning glass.

 It is created via heating raw materials such as boric oxide and silica to high temperatures for a prolonged time.
 The molten compound is then employed in creating various kinds of glassware.